JPCodes/ruby/README.md

 Planet Argon also maintains a [JavaScript Style Guide][planetargon-javascript].

+For Rails specific styles, [Bozidar Batsov's Rails style guide][bbatsov-rails] is a good resource.

 Keep in mind that because of the range of projects that we have, a single style guide will likely never apply to everything.
 When in doubt, use your best judgement and try to keep consistency within a project.